COMMUNITY

 PLACE ENVY

-One month from today, Michael Lowenthal’s memoir-in-essays, Place Envy, will hit the shelves.
-Early responses to the book have been highly encouraging: Kirkus Reviews calls it “elegant…a lucid, searching meditation on belonging and self-invention.”
+One month from today, Michael Lowenthal’s memoir-in-essays, Place Envy, arrives in bookstores.
+Kirkus Reviews calls it “elegant…a lucid meditation on belonging and self-invention.”
 Read more…

 Val Souza